RMS Caronia (1947): 1959–1967: Competition catches up

-By the early 1960s other shipping companies were catching up with Cunard and building their own purpose-built cruiseships, which in addition to being better equipped than the Caronia were better suited for cruising than she had ever been.
+By the early 1960s other shipping companies were catching up with Cunard and building their own purpose-built cruiseships, which in addition to being better equipped than Caronia were better suited for cruising than she had ever been.
 To keep up with her newer competitors, Cunard decided that in November 1965 Caronia would be drydocked for ten weeks, new suites and a lido deck built, and her interior brought up to date.
-1966 brought with it a seamen's strike in Britain, which upset the Caronia's itineraries badly.
-As a result of climbing operating costs, 1967 was the first year when the Caronia didn't profit her owners.
+1966 brought with it a seamen's strike in Britain, which upset Caronia's itineraries badly.
+As a result of climbing operating costs, 1967 was the first year when Caronia didn't profit her owners.
 Due to increased competition, Cunard decided to withdraw her from service at the end of the year.
 Fittingly, Caronia's last voyage for Cunard was a transatlantic crossing from New York to Southampton.

-1968–1974: final years
+1968–1974: Final years

-In early 1968 the Caronia was sold to Star Shipping, a company owned by US and Panamian interests.
-Renamed SS Columbia, she sailed to Greece for refitting.
+In early 1968 Caronia was sold to Star Shipping, a company owned by US and Panamian interests.
+Renamed Columbia, she sailed to Greece for refitting.
 Cunard had allowed Caronia to fall behind her maintenance schedule, and her engines needed a major overhaul.
 Replacement parts were ordered from a Greek company rather than from the original manufacturer.
-Whilst she was being rebuilt Andrew Konstaninidis took control of Columbia, buying out the other owners of Star Line and renaming her the SS Caribia.
+While she was being rebuilt Andrew Konstaninidis took control of Columbia, buying out the other owners of Star Line and renaming her Caribia.
 Her refitting was completed and she was given a new all-white colour scheme.
 She was registered in Panama, with her tonnage reduced to 25,794 GRT under Panamanian rules (which saved dock dues).
-February 1969 saw the Caribia embark on her first cruise from New York to the Caribbean.
+In February 1969 Caribia embarked on her first cruise from New York to the Caribbean.
 The voyage was hindered by a malfunction in her waste system.
 Things turned for the worse on her second cruise, when an explosion in the engine room resulted in the death of one crew member and the severe scalding of another.
 In addition the ship lost all electrical power for twenty hours before repairs allowed her to return to port.
 The incident undermined public confidence in the vessel.
-The Caribia limped back to New York, never to make a commercial voyage again.
+Caribia limped back to New York, never to make a commercial voyage again.